 Abruzzo has been called Italy’s last great wilderness and it’s easy to see why.
 An area unspoiled by modernisation.
 A mix of medieval towns and old fortifications sit amongst an array of natural parks.
 This helps to preserve both the natural beauty of the area and the rare creatures which call it home.
+The Abruzzo wine region deserves more attention.

 The only thing that could make it better is if they also produce great wine.
 Thankfully, Abruzzo does.
 The Abruzzo wine region is most famous for its Montepulciano, which is labelled as Montepulciano d’Abruzzo.
 However, it also produces a number of great white grapes, including Trebbiano, Passerina and Pecorino.